57 total views, 1 views today

 - each of the areas dominated by one of the variant spellings fits neatly against each of the others.

 - this pattern still existed in 1891, just after the point where spellings were pretty much established because most people could read and write.
 We expect that maps made from earlier censuses will show an even more distinct pattern.

 So we conclude that our name mainly derives from the Saxon word Hoo meaning hill and has simply been pronounced differently in each place due to the heavy regional accents in Southern England.
 Educated people such as clergymen wrote the names down slightly differently in each place and those spelling distinctions have stayed in place.
 Recently, we have become aware of a village just outside of Cambridge, England named Howes, f1rst recorded in the year 1219, which is the first evidence for a locative origin of our name.

 In North America, at least, many immigrants' names were anglicized during the immigration process.
 So there are a considerable number of us who are descended from people with names like Hau, Haus and Huizen mentioned above.

 History of the name

-As of November 2012, the study website contains over 450,000 facts on over 64,000 individuals.
-As of December 2011, we have over 52,000 people in reconstructed families in the fully searchable database.
+As of November 2012, the study website contains over 450,000 facts on over 91,000 individuals in reconstructed families in our fully searchable database.
 Not all of them are available to public viewing, however, because we maintain a 100 year rule for confidentiality reasons.
 We are always interested in adding to this data.
 Please do get in touch if you can share anything, no matter how small it may seem.